veer-pratap-blox/tasks/29-april-omni-calc-parallelisation-FINAL.md

 - Future worker-style execution path uses `PreloadedMetadata`.
 - Missing preloaded metadata fails early with a clear diagnostic.
 - Python callback loaders are not used in worker-ready paths.
+- No PyO3/Python callbacks should occur inside the Rust Omni-Calc execution hot path after preload.
+PyO3 should remain only at the Python boundary/preload stage.

 ### Rejected Designs